-2. Antidegradation Policy.
+- 2. Antidegradation Policy.
 40 CFR 131.12 requires that State water quality standards include an antidegradation policy consistent with the federal policy.
 The State Water Board established California's antidegradation policy in State Water Board Resolution No. 68-16, which incorporates the requirements of the federal antidegradation policy.
 Resolution No. 68-16 requires that existing water quality is maintained unless degradation is justified based on specific findings.
-As discussed in detail in this Fact Sheet, the permitted discharge is consistent with the antidegradation provision of 40 CFR 131.12 and State Water Board Resolution No. 68-16.

-- 3. Anti-Backsliding Requirements.
+As discussed in detail in this Fact Sheet, the permitted discharge is consistent with the antidegradation provision of 40 CFR 131.12 and State Water Board Resolution No. 68-16. - 3.
+Anti-Backsliding Requirements.
 Sections 402(o) and 303(d)(4) of the CWA and 40 CFR 122.44(1) prohibit backsliding in NPDES permits.
 These anti-backsliding provisions require effluent limitations in a reissued permit to be as stringent as those in the previous permit, with some exceptions where limitations may be relaxed.
 Some effluent limitations in this Order are less stringent than those in the previous Order or have been removed, consistent with the anti-backsliding requirements of the CWA and federal regulations.
 Technologybased acute toxicity effluent limitations have been replaced with water quality-based acute toxicity effluent limitations consistent with Sections 402(o) and 303(d)(4) of the CWA and 40 CFR 122.44(1).
 Effluent limitations for silver have been relaxed based on the modification of water quality objectives for silver in the Ocean Plan and is consistent with Section 303(d)(4) of the CWA.
-Effluent limitations for several constituents listed under Table B of the Ocean Plan have been removed as a result of new information stemming from a reasonable potential analysis and is consistent with Section 402(o) of the CWA and 40 CFR 122.44(1).
-Mass emission rate effluent limitations have been increased as a result of greater flowrates stemming from material and substantial alterations or additions to the permitted facilities and is consistent with Section 402(o) of the CWA and 40 CFR 122.44(l). - 4.
+Concentration and mass emission rate Eeffluent limitations for several constituents listed under Table B of the Ocean Plan, including silver, have been removed as a result of new information stemming from a reasonable potential analysis and is consistent with Section 402(o) of the CWA and 40 CFR 122.44(l).
+Effluent limitations for silver have been replaced with numerically lower performance goals based on the relaxed water quality objectives for silver that were introduced in the 2001 Ocean Plan. -Mass emission rate effluent limitations have been replaced with numerically higher performance goals have been increased as a result of greater flowrates stemming from material and substantial alterations or additions to the permitted facilities and is consistent with Section 402(o) of the CWA and 40 CFR 122.44(l). - 4.
 Monitoring and Reporting Requirements.
 40 CFR 122.48 requires that all NPDES permits specify requirements for recording and reporting monitoring results.
 Sections 13267 and 13383 of the CWC authorize the Regional Water Boards to require technical and monitoring reports.
 The Monitoring and Reporting Program (Attachment E) establishes monitoring and reporting requirements to implement federal and State requirements.